alexmacarthur/macarthur-me-gatsby/src/pages/posts/build-your-own-simple-lazy-loading-functionality-in-wordpress/index.md

 You can lazy load a lot of things, but here, we're just focusing on lazy loading images stored in your WordPress database that are spit out as post or page content.
 Basically, images you upload and use via the WordPress admin.

 To do this, let's use [Lozad](https://github.com/ApoorvSaxena/lozad.js) for our lazy loading JavaScript library.
-It's has no jQuery dependency, appears to be pretty actively maintained, and it leverages the [Interaction Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which will get you better performance, especially as browser support grows in the future.
+It has no jQuery dependency, appears to be pretty actively maintained, and it leverages the [Interaction Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API), which will get you better performance, especially as browser support grows in the future.
 In the meantime, there's a [polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) you can include.

 ### Getting Lozad Up on Its Feet